gmgu/study-triton/6_random/README.md

 print('out with seed=777', out)
 ```

+With the same seed 999, the out tensor is initialized with the same numbers.
+With different seed 999 and 777, the out tensor is initialized with different numbers.
 ```bash
 initial out tensor([0., 0., 0., 0., 0., 0., 0., 0., 0., 0.], device='cuda:0')
 out with seed=999 tensor([0.2196, 0.5715, 0.2051, 0.0709, 0.8743, 0.2240, 0.3336, 0.5628, 0.2430,